 • necessary to protect your vital interests

-If you think that an organisation has breached the Data Protection Act then under Section 42 of the Data Protection Act you can make a complaint to the Information Commissioner's Office.
+If you think that an organisation has breached the Data Protection Act then under Section 42 of the Data Protection Act you can make a complaint to the ICO.

 Stopping unwanted direct marketing

 You have a right to ask companies to stop unwanted direct marketing – whether it is by phone, post or email.

 Most companies keeping personal information about you will give you the chance to opt out of direct marketing.